JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Sets the shading of the active cell.

 ```
-FUNCTION CTextRow.SetCellShading (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetCellShading (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |